David-Durst/embeddedHaskellAetherling/theory/Types.md

 # Flat Sequences
 The simplest example of a sequence value in the sequence language is below.
-It is a sequence of four integers.
+It is a sequence of six integers.
 Following Haskell syntax, we provide the type after `::`.

 ```
 [0, 1, 2, 3, 4, 5] :: Seq 6 Int
 ```

+An operator with an output type of `Seq 6 Int` emits six integers.

-By the [sequence-to-space-time-isomorphisms](Basic.md#sequence-isomorphisms), the prior sequence can be converted to an `SSeq` or a `TSeq`.
+By the [sequence-to-space-time isomorphisms](Basic.md#sequence-isomorphisms) and [space-time rewrites](Basic.md#rewrites), the operator emitting a `Seq 6 Int` can be converted to an operator emitting `SSeq`s and `TSeq`s.

 ## Flat SSeq
-The above `Seq 6 Int` can be converted to an `SSeq 6 Int` with six integers on one clock cycle.
+An operator `O` in the sequence language that emits a value of type `Seq 6 Int` can be converted to an operator `O_s` in the space-time IR that emits `SSeq 6 Int`.
+By the interpretation of [`SSeq` stated in the basic document](Basic.md#space-time-types), the hardware implementation of `O_s` must emit all six integers on one clock cycle.
-The below diagrams show the distribution of this value's elements in space and time.
+The below diagrams show the distribution of the `SSeq`'s integers in space and time.

 The first diagram visualizes the structure of Aetherling's nested `SSeq`s and `TSeq`s.
 The `()` indicate an `SSeq`.